MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Intro.rst

    space = Screen()            # create a turtle space yertle = Turtle()           # create a turtle named yertle

-The Turtle object ``yertle`` can be used to call functions to move the turtle around the screen.
-For example, the following commands will move the turtle forward 100 pixels, turn it left 90 degrees, and move it forward 100 pixels again.
+The Turtle object ``yertle`` can be used to call **functions** to move the turtle around the screen.
+For example, the following code will move the turtle forward 100 pixels, turn it left 90 degrees, and move it forward 100 pixels again.
+The amount of movement or turning is put in parentheses after the function name.
+These are called **arguments** in the function call.

 .. code-block:: python